bradylowe/slac-test-beam-quartz-analysis/README.md

    for a given PMT and HV.
  - The signal size for one PE with units channels per PE allows for conversion from channels to PEs.

+### single_use_macros:
+ - This directory stores root macros with hard-coded run numbers for creating very specific plots such as a specific configurations lateral scan.